Northrop Grumman halts political donations over Capitol Hill violence

-Last year, Northrup Grumman’s PAC contributed roughly equally to Democrats and Republicans.
+Last year, Northrop Grumman’s PAC contributed roughly equally to Democrats and Republicans.

 “We are pausing political action committee giving and evaluating the way forward,” said Northrop Grumman Vice President of Communications Tim Paynter.
-Northrop Grumman did not release a statement explaining why it did so.
+Northrop Grumman did not release a statement explaining its decision.

-Northrop Grumman’s decision to halt donations is significant in an industry generally reluctant to criticize the commander in chief.
+Northrop Grumman’s move to halt donations is significant in an industry generally reluctant to criticize the commander in chief.

 Trade associations representing the defense industry issued statements publicly condemning the violence, but did not directly criticize Trump or single out congressional Republicans.
 Aerospace Industry Association President Eric Fanning condemned the riots along with “those who incite such violence" without naming Trump directly.
 National Defense Industrial Association President Hawk Carlisle called the riot “despicable” for causing a “breakdown of the rule of law” and “the desecration of the Capitol building.”